-How to apply: Letters of recommendation from the faculty and administrators of CHP along with completed application from student and a written essay of 500 to 1,000 words describing their commitment to a career in the health professions, their work experience and/or academic background, and a brief bio.
-Applications and essays are to be submitted to the director of Financial Aid.
+Apply to: Submit a biographical essay of 500-1,000 words describing his/her commitment to a career in the health professions, work experience and/or academic background.
+A letter of recommendation from the faculty and/or administrators of CHP should be solicited.

-Selection: A selection committee and a representative of GSU Foundation will screen applications and select a finalist, who will be named by Sept.
+Selection: Scholarship Committee will screen applications and select a finalist, who will be named after Sept.
 1.